Monish226/Dog-Breed-Prediction/README.md

    Verify the shape and size of the input data (`X`) and labels (`Y`) to ensure they are correctly formatted.

 7. **Build the Model Architecture**
-   Design the neural network architecture using popular deep learning frameworks.
+   Design the Convolutional neural network architecture using popular Machine learning frameworks.

 8. **Train the Model**
    Split the data into training and validation sets, and fit the model to the data.
 Track accuracy and loss metrics during training.